 The aim of this conference is to explore various aspects of the history and contemporary impacts of “forcible child transfer” as related to the Genocide Convention.
 It is dedicated to the 30th anniversary of entry into force of the UN Convention on the Rights of the Child.
 Along with the conference the temporary exhibition will be held at AGMI dedicated to the same issue which will present it to the wide audience.

-The Conference is jointly organized by “Armenian Genocide Museum-Institute” Foundation, Canadian Museum for Human Rights, Contemporary Histories Research Group, Deakin University, Australia and Pilecki Institute, Poland.
+The Conference is jointly organized by “Armenian Genocide Museum-Institute” Foundation, Canadian Museum for Human Rights, Centre for Contemporary Histories, Deakin University, Australia.

 Location: Yerevan, Armenia